 Instead of the popular three solid sources (Garri, pounded yam and corn fufu) , here are excellent alternatives that you can make in your own home with better nutrition:

 - Millet: Millet is high in protein—1/2 cup of cooked millet provides 4.2 grams.
 It is also rich in niacin, B6, calcium, iron, potassium, magnesium, and zinc.

 -Millet is sold on the market in whole form.
-Simply mill the grains in a dry mill and prepare it in the same way as semolina
+Simply mill the grains in a dry mill or blender and prepare it in the same way as semolina

 - Sorghum (Guinea corn): although high in calories, there are good reasons.
 One cup of sorghum contains 12.1 g of dietary fiber, 21.7 g of protein, 551 mg of phosphorus, 672 mg of potassium, 53.8 mg of calcium and 8.4 mg of iron.